Am I A Candidate For LASIK?

-Lupus, Rheumatoid Arthritis, or Fibromyalgia (FMS) can indicate a compromised auto immune system, which might complicate the healing process.
+Lupus or Psoriatic Arthritis can indicate a compromised auto immune system, which might complicate the healing process so we do not recommend LASIK with these conditions.
 Osteoarthritis or age-related arthritis is not a problem as far as LASIK is concerned.
 If you have any questions about which type of arthritis you have, give us a call and we will help you sort it out.

 Diabetes can rule out LASIK as an unstable blood sugar level affects the precise measurements necessary for the procedure.
 Also, diabetes can cause diabetic retinopathy that may compromise vision due to changes in the retina.
 This too may be a contraindication to LASIK.
 We’ll help you establish whether or not diabetes is an issue at the consultation.

 Pregnancy for some women can cause temporary changes in their eyes.
 For that reason, we do not perform LASIK during pregnancy as we want to make sure we are treating the person’s real prescription and not a temporary change.
 We can treat new mothers as soon as 8 weeks postpartum, and there is no need to wait until after nursing is completed.